sugarverse/sugarverse.github.io/10_team.md

 **Kally** – 2D Animator - consistently working for success and improvements.
 She can bring forth the ability to design complex animation elements, edit static images to produce the illusion of motion.
 She pushes the limits of time, using and cheating with scripts.
 2D animator in SugarVerse, responsible for Idle effects, bringing the characters to life and creating the UI/UX for the website.
 Successfully completed several projects in the gaming industry, and highly passionate to grow within the sphere.

 **Drew** - Virtual production director - Working in the industry for 10 years with Unreal Engine, Blender and Adobe suite.
 Worked with brands like Nike, Adidas, LG, Lakenzie and Artist like Slimesunday, Carl Cox and Ben Klock.
 Highly passionate about his work and always strives for perfection.

+**Stella** - Lead UI/UX & Graphic design – Incredibly passionate about graphic design and focused on the UI/UX part of the Sugarverse.
+Stella is leading the branding for the Sugarverse and ensures our users can navigate through the interface of the platform.
+Stella has previously worked on hugely popular mobile app designs and has focused on perfecting user flows for over 3 years now.
+Incredibly passionate about making the Sugarvese look as magical as it can be to entice its audience.

 [<< Roadmap](https://sugarverse.github.io/9_roadmap.html){: .btn .mr-4 }
 [Partners >>](https://sugarverse.github.io/11_partners.html){: .btn }